FIT3161-Team9/racer/documentation/ProjectManagementPlan.md

 2. Break each story into tasks
    1. Identify what tasks will be worked on for the current sprint
    2. Estimate the amonut of work for each task - call them `story points`
+   3. Identify risks associated with the ticket, and enter them into a risk register
-   3. Add up the total `story point`s for each epic
+   4. Add up the total `story points` for each epic
-   4. Move tasks into current sprint backlog
+   5. Move tasks into current sprint backlog
 3. Assigns tasks to be done to current sprint.
    1. Estimate the amount of time that the team can work on this project.
    2. Ensure that everyone has something they **can** work on for the sprint.